 Hardware is essential to running computer programs, but it can be difficult to determine when a computer’s hardware is failing as opposed to having a software problem that we can fix.

-If you would like further assistance with hardware issues, you can definitely contact our Nerd Herd, IT Help Desk, using this article: When to Contact Our IT Help Desk.
+If you would like further assistance with hardware issues, you can definitely contact our Nerd Herd, Staff IT Support, using this article: When to Contact Our Staff IT Support team.
 While our Nerd Herd is a great resource for troubleshooting hardware, the computer manufacturer is usually the best point of contact for hardware issues.

 Here are some common hardware components and the problems that they can encounter: